 Sev puri might look similar to dahi papdi chaat dish as both are made of crisp papdis and sev.
 However, another key ingredient to make sev puri is potatoes.
 With some Indian ingredients, you can find them at your local India-themes stores, or you can order online for more convenience.

-Sev puri is also a common street food in Maharashtra, India’s crucial industrial state.
-They are so easy to make, sev puri is a fantastic appetizer with a flavorful, sweet, and spicy flavor.
+Sev Puri is also a common street food in India, especially in Maharashtra.
+Since it is so easy to make, Sev Puri is a fantastic appetizer with a flavorful, sweet, and spicy flavor.

 33. Khaman Dhokla